 2. PAFF 527, Budgeting and Finance, 4 credits (offered every fall and spring).

-3. PAFF 526, Managing Information and Technology, 2 credits (offered every spring and summer)
+3. PAFF 526, Managing Information and Technology, 2 credits (offered every fall and spring)

 Students then take two electives that focus on local government issues.
 Electives include:

 1. PAFF 531, Law for Administrators, 3 credits